-Item 1Introduction 4 Item 2Selected financial data 6 Item 3.
-Presentation of the Group.
-7 Item 3.1.
+Item 1.
+Introduction 4 Item 2.
+Selected financial data 6 Item 3.
+Presentation of the Group 7 Item 3.1.
 General information about the Group 7 Item 3.2.
-Structure of the Group 8 Item 3.3.
-Changes to the principal rules of the management of the Company and the Group 9 Item 4.
-Main events Item 5.
-Operating and financial review 10 Item 5.1.
+Structure of the Group Item 3.3.
+Changes to the principal rules of the management of the Company and the Group 8 Item 4.
+Main events of the first half of 2018 Item 5.
+Operating and financial review Item 5.1.
 General factors affecting operating and financial results 10 Item 5.2.
-Specific factors affecting financial and operating results Item 5.3.Presentation of differences between achieved financial results and published forecasts 13 Item 5.
-4. Statement of financial position 13 Item 5.
-4. Statement of financial position 13 Item 5.4.2.
-Financial position as of 30 June 2017 compared to 31 December 2016 14 Item 5.5.
-Consolidated income statement 15 Item 5.5.1.
+Specific factors affecting financial and operating results 12 Item 5.3.Presentation of differences between achieved financial results and published forecasts Item 5.
+4. Statement of financial position Item 5.4.1.
+Key items of the statement of financial position 13 Item 5.4.2.
+Financial position as of 30 June 2018 compared to 31 December 2017 14 Item 5.5.
+Consolidated income statement Item 5.5.1.
 Key items of the consolidated income statement 15 Item 5.5.2.
-Comparison of financial results for the six-month period ended 30 June 2017 with the resul t for the corresponding period of 2016 17 Item 5.5.3.
-Comparison of financial results for the three-month period ended 30 June 2017 with the result t for the corresponding period of 2016 Item 5.
-6. Consolidated cash flow statement 21 Item 5.6.1.
-Key items from consolidated cash flow statement Item 5.6.2.
-Cash flow analysis 22 Item 5.7.
-Future liquidity and capital resources 23 Item 6.
-Information on loans granted with a particular emphasis on related entities 23 Item 7.
-Information on granted and received guarantees with a particular emphasis on guarantees grante related entities 23 Item 8.
-Shareholders who, directly or indirectly, have substantial shareholding 24 Item 9Shares in GTC held by members of the Management Board and the Supervisory Board Nominal value of shares in PLN (not in thousand) 25 Item 10Material transactions with related parties concluded on terms other than market terms 25 Item 11.
-Proceedings before a court or public authority involving Globe Trade Centre SA or its subsidiaries total value of the liabilities or claims of which amount to at least 10% of the Group's equity Item 12Key risk factors .
-26
+Comparison of financial results for the six-month period ended 30 June 2018 with the result for the corresponding period of 2017 Item 5.5.3.
+Comparison of financial results for the three-month period ended 30 June 2018 with the res the corresponding period of 2017 Item 5.
+6. Consolidated cash flow statement Item 5.6.1.
+Key items from consolidated cash flow statement Item 5.7.
+Future liquidity and capital resources Item 6.
+Information on loans granted with a particular emphasis on related entities Item 7.
+Information on granted and received guarantees with a particular emphasis on guarantees granted to r entities 24 Item 8.
+Shareholders who, directly or indirectly, have substantial shareholding 24 Item 9.
+Shares in GTC held by members of the Management Board and the Supervisory Board Item 10.
+Material transactions with related parties concluded on terms other than market terms Item 11.
+Proceedings before a court or public authority involving Globe Trade Centre SA or its subsidiaries th value of the liabilities or claims of which amount to at least 10% of the Group's equity Item 12.
+Key risk factors 27

-Item 1.
-Introduction
+Item 1.Introduction

-The GTC Group is a leading real estate investor and developer focusing on Poland and three capital cities in Eastern and Southern Europe.
-The GTC Group is operating in Poland, Romania, Hungary, Croatia, Serbia and Bulgaria.
-Additionally, it holds land in Ukraine through its subsidiary.
-The Group was established in 1994 and has been present in the real estate market since then.
+The GTC Group is a leading real estate investor and developer focusing on Poland and four capital cities in Eastern and Southern Europe - Belgrade, Budapest, Bucharest, Zagreb and Sofia.
+The Group was established in 1994.

-The Group's portfolio comprises: (i) completed commercial properties; (ii) commercial properties under construction; (iii) a commercial landbank intended for future development and (iv) residential projects and landbank.
+The Group's portfolio comprises: (i) completed commercial properties; (ii) commercial properties under construction; (iii) a commercial landbank intended for future development and (iv) residential project and landbank.

-Since its establishment and as at 30 June 2017 the Group: (i) has developed 1.1 million sq. m of gross commercial space and approximately 300 thousand sq. m of residential space; (ii) has sold almost 500 thousand sq. m of gross commercial space in completed commercial properties and approximately 299 thousand sq. m of residential space; and (iii) has acquired approximately 90 thousand sq. m of commercial space in completed commercial properties.
+Since its establishment and as at 30 June 2018 the Group has: (i) developed 1.1 million sq. m of gross commercial space and over 300 thousand sq. m of residential space; (ii) sold over 500 thousand sq. m of gross commercial space in completed commercial properties and approximately 300 thousand sq. m of residential space; and (iii) acquired approximately 145 thousand sq. m of commercial space in completed commercial properties.
+Additionally GTC Group developed and sold over 100 thousand sq. m of commercial space and approximately 76 thousand sq. m of residential space through its associates in Czech Republic.

-As of 30 June 2017, the Group's property portfolio comprised the following properties:
+As of 30 June 2018, the Group's property portfolio comprised the following properties: